element0/hiena/src/cosmos/cosmos_exec.md

 this system allows a program to run an executable as if it were local - even if if runs remote.

-production instructions are data structures inside a dcels which tell how to construct the domain of the cel.  they may be a simple instruction or a program of instructions.  the prod instr interpreter executes it via the rpc-distrib system.  each intruction is a grid instruction.
+production instructions are data structures inside dcels which tell how to construct the domain of the cel.  they may be a simple instruction or a program of instructions.  the prod instr interpreter executes it via the rpc-distrib system.  each intruction is a grid instruction.